-For a more detailed discussion of the factors affecting the net sales comparison, see the "Seeds and Genomics Segment" and the "Agricultural Productivity Segment" sections.
+For a more detailed discussion of the factors affecting the net sales and cost of goods sold comparison, see the "Seeds and Genomics Segment" and the "Agricultural Productivity Segment" sections.

 Gross profit increased 16 percent, or \$966 million.
-Total company gross profit as a percent of net sales increased one percentage point to 52 percent in 2012.
+Total company gross profit as a percent of net sales increased 1 percentage point to 52 percent in 2012.
 Gross profit as a percent of net sales for the Seeds and Genomics segment remained consistent at 62 percent in the 12-month comparison.
-Gross profit as a percent of net sales for the Agricultural Productivity segment increased three percentage points to 27 percent in the 12-month comparison.
+Gross profit as a percent of net sales for the Agricultural Productivity segment increased 3 percentage points to 27 percent in the 12-month comparison.
 See the "Seeds and Genomics Segment" and "Agricultural Productivity Segment" sections of MD&A for details.

-Operating expenses increased nine percent, or \$320 million, in 2012 from 2011.
-Selling, general and administrative (SG&A) expenses increased nine percent primarily because of higher spending for marketing and administrative functions as well as higher incentive compensation.
-R&D expenses increased nine percent due to an increased investment in our product pipeline and identified intangible impairments of \$63 million.
-See Note 16 - Fair Value Measurements - for further information.
-As a percent of net sales, SG&A and R&D expenses decreased one percentage point to 18 percent and 11 percent of net sales, respectively, in 2012.
+Operating expenses increased 9 percent, or \$320 million, in 2012 from 2011.
+Selling, general and administrative (SG&A) expenses increased 9 percent primarily because of higher spending for marketing and administrative functions as well as higher incentive compensation.
+R&D expenses increased 9 percent due to an increased investment in our product pipeline and identified intangible impairments of \$63 million.
+See

+Note 16 - Fair Value Measurements - for further information.
+As a percent of net sales, SG&A and R&D expenses each decreased 1 percentage point to 18 percent and 11 percent of net sales, respectively, in 2012.